sarvalabs/iome-react-widget/README.md

 > npm install @iome/react-widget

 ## Pre-requisites
-You need to have `DeveloperID` and `AppSecret` before getting started.
-Please refer to this [link](https://dev.iome.ai/docs/widget) for more details.
+Before you begin, ensure you have your `DeveloperID` and `AppSecret` ready.
+You can find instructions on how to obtain them by visiting this [link](https://dev.iome.ai/docs/devportal).
 ## Usage
 ```jsx
 // Import